mighty-gerbils/gerbil-poo/doc/triezip.md

-Big-Endian Patricia Trees, or Tries, represent a finite table mapping integer keys to arbitrary values, as a full binary tree of sufficient height, where some nodes are marked as omitted (or `Empty`), signifying no mapping for the omitted keys.
+Big-Endian Patricia Trees, or Tries, represent a finite table mapping integer keys to arbitrary values, as a full binary tree of a given height, where some nodes are marked as omitted (or `Empty`), signifying no mapping for the omitted keys.
 A good article about them is
 [Fast Mergable Integer Maps](http://www.eecs.usma.edu/webs/people/okasaki/ml98maps.ps)